ouspg/CompSec/Lab5_ChipWhisperer/README.md

 4. Use capture software to connect the device
 5. Upload built example to the target device and test it

+Notice that in tutorial instructions after building program are hardware-specific.
+You have to click "Completing Tutorial witch CW1173 (Lite)"-button to see rest of the tutorial with right hardware.

 __TIPS & TRICKS__
 * You might have to unplug/plug USB cable again if computer or the capture software does not recognize the device.
 You also might have to unplug/plug device from virtual machine top right corner to make it detect it.